Hilton Honors was the first loyalty program to give travelers the ability to earn both airline miles and points in 1989.

 You’ll have no trouble racking up tens of thousands of Hilton points with even infrequent Hilton stays, especially if you use a Hilton Amex card and pair it with frequent bonus offers.

 The Hilton Honors Amex Aspire is the premium Hilton co-branded Amex card with the highest rewards rate.
 The Aspire earns 14x Hilton points at Hilton properties; 7x Hilton points at restaurants, car rentals, and airfare; and 3x points on all other purchases.
-The Hilton Honors American Express Ascend Card card earns 12x Hilton points at Hilton properties; 6x Hilton points at restaurants, supermarkets, and gas stations; and 3x Hilton points on other purchases.
+The Hilton Honor American Express Surpass Card card earns 12x Hilton points at Hilton properties; 6x Hilton points at restaurants, supermarkets, and gas stations; and 3x Hilton points on other purchases.
 The basic Hilton Honors Amex earns 7x points at Hilton; 5x points at restaurants, gas stations, and supermarkets; and 3x points on other purchases.

 Which Hilton credit card will earn the most points for you will depend on your spending habits.
 If you fly and book rental cars frequently, you will probably come out ahead with the Aspire.
 The Ascend may be better suited to everyday spending at gas stations and grocery stores.